turing-tech/MaterialScrollBar/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+    This licensing is applicable to all code offered as part of this repository, which can be identified by the lisence notice preceding the content AND/OR by it's inclusion in a package starting with "com. turingtechnologies.materialscrollbar".